awhitney42/YumYumDonut/README.md

 `7 data 0,0,97,128,0,97,128,0,51,0,0,63,0,0,12,0,0,0,0,0,0:pokeq+4,0:goto3`

-The first statement `poke q + 4, 0` resets the sound waveform byte on the SID chip so that we can later play a sound effect in the scoring subroutine in line 9.
+After the sprite data in line 7, the next statement `poke q + 4, 0` resets the sound waveform byte on the SID chip so that we can later play a sound effect in the scoring subroutine in line 9.

-The final statement is the last statement in the program's main loop `goto 3` where it does just that, jumping to line 3 to start the main loop all over again!
+The last statement is the final statement in the program's main loop. `goto 3` does just that!
+It jumps to line 3, starting the main loop all over again!

 **Line 8 : SUBROUTINE - Read Sprite Data and Poke It Into Memory**

 Line 8 is the first of the three subroutines in the program.
-This subroutine is called twice in line 2 to draw (POKE) the sprite shape data into memory, starting at the location stored in **s** that hold the memory address of the start of Sprite 0.
+This subroutine is called twice in line 2 to draw (POKE) the sprite shape data into memory, starting at the location stored in **s** that holds the memory address of the start of Sprite 0.

 `8 z=y+32:forx=ytoz:reada:pokes+x,a:next:forx=z+1toz+31:pokes+x,0:next:y=x:return`